baris-inandi/FileEncryptor/docs/index.md

 FileEncyptor is a program for Windows 10 that utilizes Advanced Encryption Standards and lets you encrypt or decrypt any file on your computer.
 This adds a layer of privacy by requiring a password when trying to open locked files.

 The program opens in a command line window.
-Type 'help' to see all commands you can use.
+Type 'help' to see all commands you can use and what they do.

+Made with :heart: in Turkey